microsoft/ApplicationInsights-dotnet/troubleshooting/Readme.md

 The SDK will send telemetry to the configured endpoint.

 If you suspect networking issues, please review our guide on [Troubleshooting Ingestion](Ingestion).

+## No Data

+Please review our full guide on [Troubleshooting no data](https://docs.microsoft.com/azure/azure-monitor/app/asp-net-troubleshoot-no-data)